-13 weird and wonderful niche Linux distros of 2017
+13 weird and wonderful niche Linux distros of 2018

 Note: Our weird and wonderful niche Linux distros roundup has been fully updated.
 This feature was first published in December 2011.

 Fed up with the bog-standard Ubuntu, Debian, Fedora and so on?
 Looking for a distro that reflects your individuality?
-In this roundup we've discovered no less than 13 of the best, oddest and most useful distributions that Linux has to offer.
+In this roundup we've discovered no less than 13 of the quirkiest and most useful distributions that Linux has to offer.

-They include one distro which is the official, sanctioned OS of North Korea, no less, along with a Satanic Edition of Ubuntu (yes, you read that correctly), and also a distro which is so light it will run on a PC from the mid-80s.
-That ancient 386 in the attic could still be useful, then…
+They include one distro which is the official, sanctioned OS of North Korea, no less, along with a Satanic Edition of Ubuntu (there's also a Christian version to balance things out), and also a distro which is so light it will run on a PC from the mid-80s.

-Read on to find out more about each of these interesting distros – and why on earth you'd want to use them.
+Read on to find out more about each of these interesting distros.
+Before we begin, however, do note that not all of these operating systems are suitable for everyday use without extensive modification – so consider running them from a Live CD/USB or within a virtual machine, rather than installing them on a computer.

 - 10 of the best Linux distros for privacy fiends and security buffs